 For the past week, I took to Twitter to ask parenting experts their tips to distract eczema children from scratching.
 Why?
 Because I realized that close to 2 years after this post – Saying (or Shouting) Stop Scratching to your Eczema Child, communicating effectively (other than shouting stop scratching) remains a difficult task for many […]

 This is a new series focused on personal journey with eczema while managing a certain aspect of life.
 Today, we have Jennifer Roberge, whose eldest son Tristan has had eczema from three-month old and shares how she manages taking care of him while having another child.
 Jennifer is a blogger at It’s an Itchy Little […]

-This is a new series in 2013 focused on personal journey with eczema while managing a certain aspect of life.
+This is a eries focused on personal journey with eczema while managing a certain aspect of life.
 Today, we have Vida Lok, whose 4 year-old son has had eczema since he was a few months old and shares how she manages bedtime for her son.
-Vida blogs at MommyLok on her three […]
+Vida blogs at MommyLok on her three children and book […]

 For those of you who follow me on twitter (my twitter handle, ie twitter name is @MarcieMom), you would know that I tweet an eczema tip daily.
 For every wednesday of this final month of 2012, I’m celebrating and sharing the best of 2012 eczema twitter tips with you… via a blog post.
 It’s a […]

 4 post series, starting with this post on Combined Approach Eczema Topical Treatment Habitual Scratching Elimination Stress, Attitude and Habit Reversal 3 Levels of Eczema Treatment In the manual ‘Atopic Skin Disease’, three levels of treatment are stated, namely: 1.
 Emollient Therapy 2.
 Steroid 3.
 Habit reversal It is advised in your manual that steroid should […]